ekmagiccat/ParkApi.Solution/README.md

   <br>
 <span style="color: red; font-style: italic;">DELETE</span> /api/Parks/{id}

-- Deletes a specific park from the list based on the ParkId.
+- Deletes a specific park from the list based on its ParkId.
 - For example `http://localhost:5000/api/Parks/4` would delete the park with the ParkId of 4.
   <br>